PanDAWMS/panda-docs/docs/source/client/pchain.rst

 .. prompt:: bash

   touch dummy.yaml
-  pflow --cwl simple_chain.cwl --yaml dummy.yaml --outDS user.<your_nickname>.blah
+  pchain --cwl simple_chain.cwl --yaml dummy.yaml --outDS user.<your_nickname>.blah

-``pflow`` automatically sends local *.cwl, *.yaml, and *.json files to PanDA together with the workflow.
+``pchain`` automatically sends local *.cwl, *.yaml, and *.json files to PanDA together with the workflow.
 ``--outDS`` is the basename of the datasets for output and log files.
 Once the workflow is submitted, the cwl and yaml files are parsed on the server side to generate tasks with sequential numbers in the workflow.
 The system uses a combination of the sequential number